datastaxdevs/workshop-cassandra-application-development/python/Python_README.md

 code, the way these are parsed and used within the endpoint function body.
 This makes use of a `pydantic` model and the highly-automated dependency management facilities offered by FastAPI.

+## Well done!

+Congratulations, your Astra-DB-backed API is running all right!

+Now head back to the [main README](../README#homework-instructions) and ... it's time for a little assignment!